State University of New York at Oswego: Accreditations

 Middle States accredited with additional accreditations.
 The institution's MBA program has been internationally accredited by AACSB.
 SUNY Oswego's School of Education is accredited by the Council for the Accreditation of Educator Preparation.
-Oswego's School of Business has international accreditation by the Association to Advance Collegiate Schools of Business.
+Oswego's College of Business and Entrepreneurship has international accreditation by the Association to Advance Collegiate Schools of Business.
 SUNY Oswego programs in Electrical and Computing Engineering as well as Software Engineering are accredited by ABET.
 SUNY Oswego is one of the few universities in New York state whose art, music, and theater departments are all nationally accredited.